iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 .. describe:: remote_node

-    A string representing an address and port where the server can find a QuasarDB daemon.
+    A string representing an address and port where the server can find a quasardb daemon.
 The string can be a host name or an IP address.
 Must have name or IP separated from port with a colon.

 .. describe:: logger::log_level